Dive Volunteer Info

 8:30am.
 Team Reps clinic at Sideburn Run.

 9:45am.
 Meet/Table Workers and Judges clinic at Sideburn Run.

 2:00pm.
 Referee clinic at Chesterbrook.

 6:30pm.
 Judges clinic at Camelot.

 Who are those people in white shirts and blue shorts?

 Those “people” are the parent volunteers!
 NVSL requires volunteers to wear a white top and navy bottoms (no jeans).
 Most youth sports only require three or four parents to run the team, but diving isn’t like that.
 You can’t run a dive program without significant parental help.
 The great thing about most volunteer opportunities for diving is that they are right there where the action is and you won’t miss your diver’s turn on the board.

 Each family is asked to volunteer at 3 dive meets during the season.
 All materials for the Referee, Judges, Announcer, and Table Workers are provided.
 Each family will give a $100 check payable to “Parliament Panthers” at the time of registration.
 This check is only cashed if you don’t meet your family volunteer requirements.
 We don’t want your money though, we want your help!
 Panther families are amazing volunteers and we look forward to the same this year.

-In addition to volunteering, every family is asked to donate 2- 12 packs of soda to the concessions to help get our season started.
+In addition to volunteering, every family is asked to donate 2- 12 packs of soda and an additional item to the concessions (determined by last name) to help get our season started.
 You can donate any type of soda.
 Donations can be brought to practice before the first meet and given to the Team Rep.